The Process of Belief: Reception

 The Process of Belief was met with generally favourable reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 74, based on 13 reviews.

 The staff at E!
 Online said Gurewitz's return to Bad Religion "prove[d] rejuvenating for all.
 With the combustible reunited dynamic" between Graffin and Gurewitz, "the band has energy and urgency anew".
 RTÉ reviewer Harry Guerin said that despite the band members being double the age of modern acts, the album "finds them growing old gracefully and highlights how much a new generation needs their open-your-eyes anthems."
 Entertainment Weekly write Jim Farber said the album had "catchier melodies and more breathlessly clever wordplay" than the band's previous releases.
-Joachim Hiller of Ox-Fanzine wrote that the band hade "created the[ir] best album in years", having sidestepped the "mediocrity and insignificance" of their previous two "not really bad, but irrelevant albums".
+Joachim Hiller of Ox-Fanzine wrote that the band had "created the[ir] best album in years", having sidestepped the "mediocrity and insignificance" of their previous two "not really bad, but irrelevant albums".
 Yahoo!
 Launch's Rob O'Connor called it "a MY-T-FINE punk rock album, chock full of swirling harmonies", though there was "no real surprises here".

 Phil Udell of Hot Press wrote that the band come across as "sounding as fresh and inspired as in their early days ... [with] sweet harmonies and a passionate belief in the power of music."
 Rolling Stone writer Tom Moon said the album had "fourteen throttling songs designed to remind Sum 41's worshippers about the oft-neglected cerebral side of punk."
 Slant Magazine contributor Aaron Scott found the album to be "supercharged with Gurewitz’s solid production and enough old school Bad Religion hooks to begin healing years of perceived misdirection," however, it was "not a big enough band-aid to cover all the cuts of time."
 AllMusic reviewer Jack Rabid wrote that repeated listens of the album awards the listener with "brute, lashing power and wild honey melodies" that disarm "such critical impulses as efficiently as a martial arts master."
 Pitchfork's Rob Mitchum found that on occasion, Graffin and Gurewitz display a "strong hook-writing ability"; however, the majority of the album was "indistinguishable from anything post-No Control".

-The Process of Belief peaked at number 49 on the Billboard 200 album chart, and also number 1 on Top Independent Albums.
-It became the first Bad Religion album to chart on the Irish Charts.
+The Process of Belief peaked at number 49 on the Billboard 200 album chart, and also number one on Top Independent Albums.
 Alternative Press ranked "Sorrow" at number 56 on their list of the best 100 singles from the 2000s.
+The album has sold more than 220,000 units worldwide.

 Track listing

-All songs written by Greg Graffin and Brett Gurewitz except where noted.
+All songs written by Greg Graffin and Brett Gurewitz.